Planning a sustainable surf trip to Tonga: Best places to surf + eco-friendly stays

 Tongatapu

-As the most easily accessible island in the Tongan archipelago (there are flights from across Oceania to Fuaʻamotu International Airport), Tongatapu has become a popular surfing destination in the kingdom.
-The island's northwest coastline, particularly the stretches around Ha'atafu and Kanokupolu, offers some of the most consistent surf breaks in the country, located just 100 metres from the beach.
-These breaks provide a diverse range of conditions, from gentle swells suitable for beginners to powerful waves that challenge even the most experienced riders.
+The island's northwest coastline, particularly the stretches around Ha'atafu and Kanokupolu, offers some of the most consistent surf breaks in the country, some located just 100 metres from the beach.
+These breaks come in all shapes and sizes, from gentle swells suitable for beginners to powerful waves that challenge even the most experienced riders.

 While there used to be a handful of resorts in the area catering to surfers, these were heavily damaged (and closed down) following the 2022 tsunami.
 These days, you’ll need to arrange boat transport yourself and travel from one of the resorts or hotels closer to the Tongan capital, Nuku’alofa.
-So if you have your heart on staying at a beachfront resort with the waves just a stone’s throw away, it might be best to consider one of Tonga’s other island groups for your surf vacation.

 Best places to stay in Tongatapu

-Suspended above a tropical garden, this incredible treehouse resort on Tongatapu is a standout choice when it comes to finding unique accommodations in Tonga.
+Suspended above a tropical garden, this incredible treehouse resort on Tongatapu is a standout choice when it comes to finding unique places to stay in Tonga.
 Each of the three treehouses is beautifully crafted, with two designed to accommodate couples and the third with a loft that can host a family or group of four.
 The family owners are a wealth of information about local attractions and stays include breakfast provisions.

 "Such a dream.
 Exceeded my expectations!” - Gina (read more reviews here)